landonAL/mlib/README.md

 The library itself does not need to be built.
 You can simply copy-paste [./mlib.h](./mlib.h) into your project and `#include` it.

-MLib is a classical [stb-style](https://github.com/nothings/stb) single header library.
+MLib is a classic [stb-style](https://github.com/nothings/stb) single header library.
 That is, by default it acts like a header, but if you add `#define MLIB_IMPLEMENTATION` prior to including the library it acts like a source file.

 ## Quick Example